opensearch-project/OpenSearch/IDENTITY_ROADMAP.md

 - [Complexity 3] Design the permissions model and any potential changes.
 Notability existing permissions based on action names will be on deprecation path
 - [Complexity 8] For the new permission come up with a structured naming convention building blocks, such as {SourceName}{ResourceName}{ActionVerb} -> Ad.Detector.Create.
 Additionally come up with a 'blessed' list of action verbs to prevent http methods from being used as action names.
 - [Complexity 2] With the new naming convention create updated names for all core permissions
-- [Complexity 2] Confirm evaluation of permissions for Actions happen in
+- [Complexity 2] Confirm evaluation of permissions for Actions in core
 - [Complexity 2] Grant permissions to a subject, through the identity provider

 ### Http Basic Auth